-XTRM helps takes away the burden of tracking and dealing with global tax reporting.
+XTRM helps takes away the burden of tracking and dealing with global tax reporting

 How does XTRM manage taxes?

-The recipients of payments will typically not be employed directly by your company, but even if they are the responsibility to notify the IRS (or whichever Tax authority based on where they live) falls on the recipient.
+The recipients of payments will typically not be employed directly by your company, but even if they are, the responsibility to notify the IRS (or whichever Tax authority based on where they live) falls on the recipient.
 This is the case all over the world wherever we process payments.
-In other words, when the recipient or company submits their taxes, they have to declare 'Other income' and withholding at source is not required.
-Recipients can use the data on the 1099-K (USA) or equivalent transaction reports posted in their account, regardless of where they live in the world to notify their tax organization of all applicable payments.
+In other words, when the recipient or company submits their taxes, they have to declare "Other income", and withholding at source is not required.
+Recipients can use the data on the 1099-K (USA) or equivalent transaction reports posted in their account, regardless of where they live in the world, to notify their tax organization of all applicable payments.

-5) Remitters (paying companies) reporting is provided in the system.
+5. Remitters (paying companies) reporting is provided in the system

 We provide the necessary reporting for any remitting company to provide to the IRS.
 The requirement to report depends on the country and local rules.
-We will take the burden or submitting those reports for certain countries based on local rules and payment threshold limits.
+We will take the burden of submitting those reports for certain countries based on local rules and payment threshold limits.

 6. We collect all required data for tax reporting